CharlesAverill/oot_le/README.md

-# The Legend of Zelda: Ocarina of Time - Legendary Edition
+#The Legend of Zelda : Ocarina of Time - Legendary Edition

 ## Note from Charles